Women Situation in Palestine and the additional difficulties caused by the context of occupation and their role in peacebuilding

-The title of this proposal provoked me, because I am accustomed to titles that start with peace.
-In this part of the world , maybe there is no difference anymore … maybe the true concept is fighting for peace, but it takes us to the idea of how we need to fight in order to achieve peace.
+The title of this proposal provoked me because I am accustomed to titles that start with peace.
+In this part of the world, maybe there is no difference anymore … maybe the fundamental concept is fighting for peace, but it takes us to how we need to fight to achieve peace.

-Studies and everyday life of Palestinians is a continuous witness for the brutal acts of occupation.
-Passing through a checkpoint everyday, is a striking reminder of what it means to be occupied and the humility it accompanies by each passing moment.
-But yet, I want to emphasize on the darker occupation that enliven us as Palestinian women … Patriarchal dominance.
+Studies and everyday life of Palestinians is a continuous witness to the brutal acts of occupation.
+Passing through a checkpoint every day is a striking reminder of what it means to be occupied and the humility it accompanies with each passing moment.
+But yet, I want to emphasize the darker occupation that animates us as Palestinian women … Patriarchal dominance.

-Even though I try to put the role of the women in both sides, each time it makes me more confused.
+Even though I try to put the role of the women on both sides, each time, it makes me more confused.
 Maybe being a Palestinian and an Arab Moslem is confusing enough, but being a woman in the middle of these two concepts is far too complicated.

-I realized later, that being a Palestinian by itself is too close to being a woman, the same struggle of us as a nation, is the same enduring life we live as women.
+I realized later that being a Palestinian is too close to being a woman, the same struggle for us as a nation is the same enduring life we live as women.

-It is accompanied with pain, suppression and injustice,
+It is accompanied by pain, suppression, and injustice,

-We as Palestinians have always felt, and I would quote here Dr. Hanan Ashrawi “we are simultaneously shapers and victims of history.
-Interchangeably the affliction and the cure. …Palestinians have always been excessively prone to tragedy and dark nights of the soul, never beyond a bit of mischief making “.
+We as Palestinians have always felt, and I would quote here Dr. Hanan Ashrawi, “we are simultaneously shapes and victims of history.
+Interchangeably the affliction and the cure. …Palestinians have always been excessively prone to tragedy and nights of the soul, never beyond a bit of mischief-making “.

-Being a woman, by itself is a lifetime role, a role that starts with production, giving life, nourishing, raising and handing life to a whole existence.
+Being a woman by itself is a lifetime role, a role that starts with production, giving life, nourishing, raising, and handling life to a whole existence.

 In my society, a woman is caught up between her responsibilities and obligations, between her privileges and her commitments.
 Between preserving culture and moving towards modernization

-Women can understand easily what it is like not to be free.
-They understand how it is possible to put on a brave face for the outside world when u is screaming for help inside.
+Women can easily understand what it is like not to be free.
+They know how it is possible to put on a brave face for the outside world when screaming for help inside.

-Amid all this we find ourselves trapped inside a web of patriarchal scheme that managed to manipulate us in all aspects of life.
-It managed to make us submissive to its power even though we are convinced of its impotency.
+Amid all this, we find ourselves trapped in a web of a patriarchal scheme that managed to manipulate us in all aspects of life.
+It managed to make us submissive to its power even though we are convinced of its impotence.

 But each time I surf inside this history, this life of ours as women, I come out with this short sentence,